 If your employer ultimately needs to make some employees redundant because of a longer term downturn, then a settlement agreement could be proposed to you.

 How has COVID-19 impacted the settlement agreement process?

 A number of employers have proposed settlement agreements as a way to agree a mutual termination of employment without the need for a dismissal due to redundancy.

 Digby Brown have specialist employment law solicitors who are experienced in providing advice on settlement agreements, negotiating termination payments and drafting changes to the terms where required.

-Our employment team helped a client to negotiate the terms of a settlement agreement and provided us with feedback through Trustpilot to say:
+Our employment team have helped a number of clients to negotiate the terms of settlement agreements.
+One client recently provided us with feedback through Trustpilot to say:

 “An excellent service from Ross at Digby Brown Solicitors.
 Good advice to navigate safely through complicated employment issues and a good result achieved.

 "Ross was responsive, empathetic but also gave sound guidance and throughout professional.”

 Another client commented “Great Service from Digby Brown with straight forward recommendations provided.
 Made the process really easy.”